INFORMATION FOR STUDENTS

 Shirley Ann Akins Undergraduate Thesis Proposal Prize

 Up to three awards of $500-$750 each will be awarded to the top applicants to support their honours thesis work.
-Candidates must be enrolled in BIOL 4100 and will be required to submit an electronic application to Gary Anderson. deadline = September 20, 2019 by 4:30 pm
+Candidates must be enrolled in BIOL 4100 and will be required to submit an electronic application to the Chair of the Honours Thesis Committee.

 The application should include: